botify-hq/developers-docs/api_docs/markdowns/api/analysis/aggregate-urls.md

 A sample result would be the following.
 It returns the total number of URLs matching the filter and the result of the aggregation.

 It creates a group for each combination.
 For instance:
-- the URLS on depth 1 which respond in 200.
+- the URLS on depth 1 with a 200 HTTP code.
-- the URLS on depth 2 which respond in 200.
+- the URLS on depth 1 with a 301 HTTP code.
-- the URLS on depth 1 which respond in 301.
+- the URLS on depth 2 with a 200 HTTP code.

-**Note that combinations resulting in 0 URLs (fast 201 URLs) are not returned.**
+**Note that combinations resulting to 0 URLs (ex: 301s on depth 2) are not returned.**

 ```JSON
 [